marciof/Eon/DRAFT.md

-﻿- Don't make a copy of video/rows/columns in the VGA text mode module
+﻿- Don't make a copy of video/rows/columns in the VGA text mode module.
-- unit testing
-- profiling
-- coverage
-- code check (memory leaks, lint tools)
 - Use exceptions to reduce dependency coupling between System components (e.g. Memory, Log).
 - So that they don't need to call System::stop() directly, for example (e.g. calls to Log::error will be converted to an exception throw).
 - Remove calls to System::get_instance() and make everything an object/class to remove globals and reduce dependencies?